-If it is found that a merger prevents or lessens, or is likely to prevent or lessen, competition substantially, the Competition Tribunal (the Tribunal) may, on application by the commissioner, issue an order dissolving or blocking the merger, or ordering the divestiture or rescission of all or part of the acquired business.
+If it is found that a merger prevents or lessens, or is likely to prevent or lessen, competition substantially, the Competition Tribunal (Tribunal) may, on application by the commissioner, issue an order dissolving or blocking the merger, or ordering the divestiture or rescission of all or part of the acquired business.

-In the course of its review to determine whether a transaction is likely to result in an SPLC, the Bureau obtains its analytical information from several sources.
-It will receive information when the merging parties file notification forms2 and advance ruling certificate (ARC) requests.
+In the course of its review to determine whether a transaction is likely to result in a substantial prevention or lessening of competition (SPLC), the Bureau obtains its analytical information from several sources.
+It will receive information when the merging parties file notification forms and advance ruling certificate requests.
+In a small number of cases, the Bureau also seeks further information through a 'supplementary information request' (SIR), which is a US-style second request process.2 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information.3